syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Grouping.md

 ---

 # Grouping
-A group represents a collection of items belongs to a category.
-When grouping is applied, the data is organized into different groups based on key values.
-Each group is identified by its `Key`, by which you can get the underlying data in the group.
+A group represents collection of items belongs to a category.
+When grouping is applied, the data will be organized into different groups based on the key values.
+Each group is identified by its `Key` by which you can get the underlying data in the group.

 ## Programmatic Grouping
-The SfListView allows programmatic grouping by defining the `GroupDescriptor` object, and adding it into the `View.GroupDescriptors` collection.
+The SfListView allows programmatic grouping by defining the `GroupDescriptor` object and adding it into the `View.GroupDescriptors` collection.
 The GroupDescriptor object holds the following properties:

 *	`PropertyName`: Describes the name of the property to be grouped.
 *	`KeySelector`: Describes selector to return the group key.